-The one-person, one-vote rule separately prohibits states from running their elections for statewide officials in the way that we elect the President of the United States.
+The one person, one vote rule separately prohibits states from running their elections for statewide officials in the way that we elect the president of the United States.
 A state may not, for example, require statewide candidates to win a majority of the state’s counties, even if those counties are equal in population.
-As many critics of the Electoral College complain, such a system results in widespread vote dilution: a person’s vote matters only if they live in a county where the race is close.
-If the voter’s preferred candidate loses in their county, their vote is essentially cancelled.
+As many critics of the Electoral College complain, such a system results in widespread vote dilution: A person’s vote matters only if they live in a county where the race is close.
+If the voter’s preferred candidate loses in their county, their vote is essentially canceled.
 And, if their preferred candidate wins their county in a landslide, their vote is wasted.
-(In case you were wondering, the one-person, one-vote rule does not apply to the Electoral College because the Equal Protection Clause applies only to the states.)
+(In case you were wondering, the one person, one vote rule does not apply to the Electoral College because the Equal Protection Clause applies only to the states.)

 Minority Vote Dilution